L50N/security-dashboard/README.md

    ```

 ## Forgot your password?
 Look in your docker-compose.yml for the login data to the MySQL database to connect with a client of your choice.
-Here you can view and change your password.
+There you can view and change your password.

 ## Usage